(All fields required)

 Please enter a valid email.

 Please enter your name.

-The goal of the Hogan laboratory is to understand the immune-intestinal epithelial interactions during homeostasis and how alterations in these pathways predispose to the development and maintenance of chronic inflammatory diseases such as food allergy and inflammatory bowel disease (IBD).
-In parallel with these mouse studies, we define the roles of leukocytes (monocyte / macrophages, mast cells and eosinophils) in intestinal inflammatory diseases by conducting studies of human monocyte / macrophages or by evaluating specimens derived from patients with food allergy and IBD.
+The goal of the Hogan laboratory is to understand the immune-intestinal epithelial interactions during homeostasis and how alterations in these pathways predispose to the development and maintenance of chronic inflammatory diseases such as food allergy and anaphylaxis, infection-induced diarrheal diseases, cystic fibrosis (CF) and inflammatory bowel disease (IBD).

 Simon P. Hogan, PhDAssociate Professor of Pediatrics

 Division of Allergy and ImmunologyCincinnati Children's Hospital Medical CenterUniversity of Cincinnati College of Medicine3333 Burnet Avenue, MLC 7028Cincinnati, OH 45229